Note: Washing DC’s general sales tax rate will increase to 6.5% on Oct. 1, 2025, and to 7.0% on Oct. 1, 2026.

 Are Digital Goods Taxed in DC?

-Yes.
-Washington DC taxes digital goods such as downloaded music, videos, e-books, and SaaS (Software as a Service).
+Yes, digital goods are taxable, including downloaded music, videos, e-books, and SaaS.
 These are treated as tangible personal property for tax purposes.